search question-circle-o log-in megaphone arrow-right2 facebook twitter youtube linkedin2 phone plus-circle2 minus-circle2 play2 menu3 cross

 Reinstatement of license

 Licensees who do not work and/or volunteer in positions that require the use of accounting, financial, tax or other skills deemed relevant by the VBOA may apply for the Inactive status.
-If not approved for this status, licensees must still comply with the CPE requirements.
+If approved in writing you are exempt from completing CPE starting the year of approval.
+You are responsible for CPE until the date you are approved.
+If not approved, licensees must still comply with the CPE requirements.

 CPE reciprocity